czhao-dev/csma-simulation/README.md

 - Maximum throughput value and corresponding channel load (G*)

 ## License
-This project is released for educational and research purposes.
-No warranty is provided.
+This project is released for academic and research purposes.
+Please credit the source if used in publications or derivative works.